Walsh's anger and frustration over a "bumbling" police investigation of

 Florida, Police Department should have arrested a drifter named Ottis

-Toole--a convicted serial killer who played sidekick for many years to
+Toole--a convicted serial killer who played sidekick for many years to the

 notorious killer Henry Lee Lucas.
 Walsh speculates that the police had